RENCI-NRIG/Mobius/python/Readme.md

 ```
 ##### Exogeni: For controller where COMET is not enabled (EXOSOM)
 - Master, Worker, Submit and Storage nodes on Exogeni (if json for either of the nodes is not present they are not instantiated)
-- Stitch.json is present in the directory would be used to stitch
+- Stitch.json if present in the directory would be used to stitch
 ```
 python3 condor_client.py  -c https://18.221.238.74:8111/ -t certs/inno-hn_exogeni_net.pem -k certs/inno-hn_exogeni_net.key -s1 'Exogeni:UH (Houston, TX USA) XO Rack'  -d1 ./hybrid/exogeni/ -l `date -v +2d +%s` -i1 "172.16.0.1" -o create -w abcd-1114 -n 1
 ```